On the Computability of Measures of Regular Sets of Infinite Trees: Basic functions

 \begin{lemma} Assume that $F\from\CV^d\parto \CV^d$ is a~partial function that is $n$\=/stable on $A\subseteq \CV^d$.
 If $F$ is ascending on $A$, then $\limU{F}$ is $n$\=/stable on $A$.

 Dually, if $F$ is descending on $A$, then $\limD{F}$ is $n$\=/stable on $A$. \end{lemma}

 \begin{proof} Let $\vtau\in A$.
 We use \cref{lem:lim-as-iteration} to see that $(\limU{F})(\vtau)=F^\infty(\vtau)$ or $(\limD{F})(\vtau)=F^\infty(\vtau)$, respectively.
 The element $F^\infty(\vtau)$ is defined by applying $F$ and by taking limits of sequences.
-Applying $F$ preserves the first $n{-}1$ coordinates by $n$\=/stability of $F$ on $A$.
-On the other hand, if we have a~sequence of elements of $\CV^d$ which all agree on the first $n{-}1$ coordinates, then the limit of this sequence also agrees with them on these coordinates. \end{proof}
+Applying $F$ preserves the coordinates above $n$ by $n$\=/stability of $F$ on $A$.
+On the other hand, if we have a~sequence of elements of $\CV^d$ which all agree on the coordinates above $n$, then the limit of this sequence also agrees with them on these coordinates. \end{proof}

-\begin{lemma} For $n\in\set{1,\ldots,d{+}1}$ we have $\CS_n\in\Pcc(\CV^d)$, that is, $\CS_n$ is a~chain\=/complete subset of $\CV^d$. \end{lemma}
+\begin{lemma} For $n\in\set{-1,0,\ldots,d{-}1}$ we have $\CS_n\in\Pcc(\CV^d)$, that is, $\CS_n$ is a~chain\=/complete subset of~$\CV^d$. \end{lemma}

-\begin{proof} Consider a~chain $C\subseteq\CS_n$, and its supremum $\vsigma=(\sigma_1,\ldots,\sigma_d)\in\CV^d$.
+\begin{proof} Consider a~chain $C\subseteq\CS_n$, and its supremum $\vsigma=(\sigma_0,\ldots,\sigma_{d-1})\in\CV^d$.
 We have to prove that $\vsigma\in\CS_n$; we also have to prove this for the infimum, but the proof is symmetric, so we continue only with the supremum.

-To see that $\vsigma$ is ordered, consider two coordinates $1\leq i,j\leq d$ such that $i\preceq j$.
+To see that $\vsigma$ is ordered, consider two coordinates $0\leq i,j\leq d{-}1$ such that $i\preceq j$.
 We have $\tau_i\leq\tau_j\leq\sigma_j$ for all $\vtau\in C$, because $\vtau$ is ordered and because $\sigma_j$ is the supremum of $\set{\tau_j\mid\vtau\in C}$.
 This means that $\sigma_j$ is an~upper bound of the chain $\set{\tau_i\mid\vtau\in C}$, hence the supremum $\sigma_i$ of this chain satisfies $\sigma_i\leq\sigma_j$, as required.

-The order in $\CV^d$ works on every coordinate $i\in\set{1,\ldots,d}$ separately, that is, $\sigma_i$ is the supremum of the chain $\set{\tau_i\mid\vtau\in C}$.
-These chains for $i\in\set{n,n{+}1,\ldots,d}$ are all the same, because all $\vtau\in C$ are $n$\=/fixed, which implies that the suprema of these chains are equal.
+The order in $\CV^d$ works on every coordinate $i\in\set{0,\ldots,d{-}1}$ separately, that is, $\sigma_i$ is the supremum of the chain $\set{\tau_i\mid\vtau\in C}$.
+These chains for $i\in\set{0,\ldots,n}$ are all the same, because all $\vtau\in C$ are $n$\=/fixed, which implies that the suprema of these chains are equal.
 This means that $\vsigma$ is $n$\=/fixed.